pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 - Return list with all needed descriptions

 ## class list_formatter
-- formats all list paramter to text only
+- formats all list parameter to text only

 ## class text_exporter
 - exports list with formatted text to txt file